testdouble/test_data/README.md

 design](https://blog.testdouble.com/talks/2014-05-25-breaking-up-with-your-test-suite/)
 for more).

-You can, of course, include factories, fixtures, and `test_data` in the same test cases, but it'd probably get confusing in a hurry—especially if the same tests came to depend on more than one test data source.
+You can, of course, include Rails fixtures, `factory_bot`, and `test_data` in the same test cases, but it'd probably get confusing in a hurry—especially if the same tests came to depend on more than one test data source.
 As a result, we'd recommend splitting them apart somehow.

 Suppose you have this in your `test_helper.rb`: